Spacial/csstuff/README.md

 - [Modern C](https://modernc.gforge.inria.fr/) by Jens Gustedt
 - [Dogen](https://github.com/MASD-Project/dogen): Reference implementation of the MASD Code Generator.
 - [C Playground](https://cplayground.com/)
+- [Checked C](https://github.com/microsoft/checkedc) is an extension to C that adds checking to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
+This repo has a wiki for Checked C, sample code, the specification, and test code.

 #### Makefile